PassKeyRa/innopolis-report/README.md

-# Innopolis Report
+# InnoPolis

-A comprehensive reporting system with generator and client components for blockchain-based discussions.
+A decentralized platform for community engagement and decision-making with ML-powered opinion analysis.

 # What is InnoPolis
 InnoPolis is a decentralized version of [pol.is](https://pol.is/home).
 Polis is an open-source technology for surveys (or wikisurveys, to be more precise).
 It is a system that allows people to submit statements about an issue, and vote on each other's statements (agree/disagree/pass).
 Machine learning is used to process the data and transform it into a report, where major clusters in the different points of view could be seen and analyzed.
 It helps with finding major points of consensus, disagreement or misunderstanding between participants.